Categories

 Sponsored by

-This category recognizes the vital role of the senior management team in a local authority and its impact on service provision, delivering outcomes for their community, and creating successful organisational change.
+This category recognises the vital role of the senior management team in a local authority and its impact on service provision, delivering outcomes for their community, and creating successful organisational change.
+It also recognises how the SMT made a difference in tackling a particular problem in their locality.

-The senior management (or leadership) team should comprise the chief executive and directors of the authority and entries should be submitted by the chief executive.
+The senior management (or leadership) team should comprise the chief executive and executive directors of the authority and entries can be submitted through the chief executive, leader, or the management team itself.

 Entries should focus on the achievements and impact of the team and its clear outcomes.